 I serve this as an appetizer and also a salad.
 Serve it with fresh pita bread cut into wedges or with Romaine leaves cut into about 3-inch lengths.
 Hubs always eat it with Romaine.
 Last time I made this I forgot to measure out the salt and pepper.
 I’m really sorry about that.
 Next time I will and I’ll update this post.
 You’ll need a generous amount of each so don’t be too timid with it!

 - 5 Bunches Curly Leaf Parsley

 - 1 Cup Bulgur Wheat

 - 1/2 Cup Extra Virgin Olive Oil

 - To Taste Pepper

 - Pinch Ground Cinnamon

 - In a medium bowl, cover bulgur with boiling water and let sit for a few hours.
 Drain any excess water.
-Allow to cool.
+Allow cooling.

-- Gather parsely bundles by the stems, hold the stems up and the leaves of the parsley down on your cutting board.
+- Gather parsley bundles by the stems, hold the stems up and the leaves of the parsley down on your cutting board.
 With a chef knife, cut the leaves off from the large stems.
 Pick through the mixture and remove any thicker stems within the bundle of leaves.
-Process leaves in a food processor until you have a fine chop.
+The process leaves in a food processor until you have a fine chop.

 - In a large bowl, add all the ingredients.
 Season with salt and pepper.
 Refrigerate for a few hours and allow flavors to mingle.
 Check salt and pepper again and adjust.
 Serve with fresh pita cut in wedges or Romaine lettuce leaves.
 Enjoy!